onqtam/headjack/src/introduction.md

 <!-- how it compares with other projects -->

-- **Why Headjack** - What's broken with the web and a blueprint of what could be possible - services, business models, infrastructure, algorithms, markets, metaverse, etc.
+- **Why Headjack** - What's broken with the web and a blueprint for what is possible - services, business models, infrastructure, algorithms, markets, metaverse, etc.

 - **Implementation of Headjack** - A detailed specification of the implementation.